February 25, 2026

 3. Ad-Hoc learning opportunities (It’s your first time printing, CNC milling, building a robot, etc. We’ll help you learn and give you a little material with which to work.)

 4. Everything else.
 (Want to CNC route a new sign for fun, or 3D print a cosplay aesthetic?
-We got you… after everything else is completed.)
+We got you… after everything else is completed though.)

-8. Users are expected to cleanup after themselves
+8. Users are expected to cleanup after themselves.
+Failure to do this can be grounds for access bans.

 9. Prohibited items: users are not allowed to make &/or modify weapons (including fantasy and replica weapons), drug paraphernalia or vulgar items.